Legally eHealth: a study on legal and regulatory aspects of eHealth

-The study on legal and regulatory aspects of eHealth had the central objective of contributing to the Actions of the eHealth Communication and Action Plan that address the need to establish greater legal certainty in Europe with respect to the practice of eHealth service delivery and the use of eHealth tools within the context of the existing legal framework of relevant EU level legislation.
+To perform a study on legal and regulatory aspects of eHealth that would address the need for greater legal certainty in Europe with respect to the practice of eHealth service delivery and the use of eHealth tools within the context of the existing legal framework of relevant EU level legislation.

-In this context, the Commission called for the present study in order to establish a baseline report on existing EU level legislation, its impact on the delivery of eHealth and an analysis of the legal lacunae that may exist.
+The European Commission called for the present study to establish a baseline report on existing European Union-level legislation, its impact on the delivery of eHealth and an analysis of the legal lacunae that may exist.

 - Data Protection, Privacy, Confidentiality

 - Product & Service Liability and Consumer Protection

 - Aspects of Trade & Competition Law

 This page and the publications contained herein only reflect the author’s views.
 The European Union is not liable for any use that might be made of the information contained in this page and publications.